 - People with some types of cancer have died sooner when using this drug.
 This drug also raised the chance of tumor growth and the tumor happening again in these people.
 Talk with the doctor.

-- If your child has anemia caused by chemo or if your child needs a blood transfusion to treat anemia.
+- If you have anemia caused by chemo or if you need a blood transfusion to treat anemia.

 This is not a list of all drugs or health problems that interact with this drug.

 Tell your doctor and pharmacist about all of your drugs (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe for you to take this drug with all of your drugs and health problems.
 Do not start, stop, or change the dose of any drug without checking with your doctor.

 - Tell all of your health care providers that you take this drug.
 This includes your doctors, nurses, pharmacists, and dentists.

 - If you will be having surgery, talk with your doctor.
 You may need to take another drug to keep you from getting blood clots while you get this drug.

 - High blood pressure has happened with this drug.
 Have your blood pressure checked as you have been told by your doctor.